Rodrigo-Duarte-8128/balsight/README.md

 displayed month plus the amount to spend from recurring expenses in the remainder of the month.

-You will also find information regarding the *inital budget* and the *current budget*.
+You will also find information regarding the *initial budget* and the *current budget*.
 - The **initial budget** is equal to the recurring in minus the recurring out values.
 - The **current budget** is equal to the total in minus the total out values.